pa2si/tortuga-storytelling/README.md

-v 1.0.15
+v 1.0.16

 What's new:

-- tracking class for time paragraph in event card adapted -
+- dynamic bg size for hero and about section adapted. className: mobile-bg-adjust

 Done: